asjad99/software_directory/pc_build.md

 ### Intro

 I’m passionate about the intersection of data science and product development.
 Part of my work involves writing and coding.

 I use typora, which is a lovely app for writing in markdown format.
 I also do math.
 The math is mostly analog, on paper or whiteboard.
 I sketch most of my ideas out that way.
+I like [Sakura Pigma Micron Pens](Sakura Pigma Micron Pens)and Moleskine notebooks.

 For development, I use Sublime, Visual Studio Code and Notebooks.
 I mostly code in Python and have been really impressed with the interactive data modeling tools in iPython lately.
 Once you try the iPython notebook you won't go back.

 #### Desktop PC Build